 In the midst of our addictions, we tell ourselves lie after lie.
-We convince ourselves that we are too much or too little; that we have to, deserve to, go through the struggle of an upward battle all alone.
+We convince ourselves that we are too much or too little; we think that we have to, deserve to, or even want to experience the struggle of an upward battle all alone.

 “I am too much to handle”… lie.

 “No one deserves to deal with my struggle”… lie.

 “I have to go through this alone”… lie.